Traneptora/grimoire/README.md

 1. Make a new post inside `_posts/` for each new spell, and copy the formatting from another spell.
 2. Submit a pull request for the spell(s) when you're finished, and that's it!
 Thank you so much. :)

+## Build Instructions
+I've edited _config.yml for my own build purposes, but if you've got [Jekyll](http://jekyllrb.com) set up locally, the following should create the build from your friendly command line terminal:
+`jekyll serve -Vw --no-watch --baseurl ""`

 ## Thanks

 Cleric and wizard spells from the Starter Kit were seeded from [this Reddit post](http://www.reddit.com/r/DnD/comments/2a7wau/5e_cleric_and_wizard_spells_sorted_by_level/).